citrix/cc-system-log-addon-for-splunk/README.md

 # Citrix Cloud Splunk add-on for SystemLog Repository

-> Contains the Citrix Cloud Splunk add-on for SystemLog.
-This add-on helps customers to forward SystemLog records into their Splunk instance.
+> Contains the Citrix System Log Add-On for Splunk.
+This add-on helps customers to forward System Log records into their Splunk instance.

 ## How to build the project